brashrebel/wp-activity/readme.txt

 3. admin screen - manage settings

 == ChangeLog ==

+= 0.8.1.1 =
+* Bug fix that prevented activity to be displayed in frontend.

 = 0.8.1 =
 * Added shortcode [ACT_STREAM] to display activity on a page or post.